SanchoBlaze/blazeislebot/README.md

 ---

-*WIP: This bot is under active development.
+*This bot is under active development.
 Contributions and suggestions are welcome!*